Blog

 Price optimisation is a reality – for some.

-We see this playing out in the case of digitally native e-commerce retailers.
+Digitally native e-commerce retailers are frankly way ahead in this regard.
 Amazon uses analytics to optimise pricing for market to market conditions in real time.
 Uber combines willingness-to-pay with supply and demand analysis to optimise their pricing second by second.
-Any retailer with this capability should be well placed to tough out a difficult time.
+Any retailer with this capability is well placed to tough out difficult times and manage market competition effectively.

 Almost all traditional retailers have attempted some form of price optimisation, only to find it either didn’t work or never got used.
 It’s perhaps unsurprising that there’s a lack of faith that price optimisation is worth pursuing again.